 His research contributions center on many-body techniques to diagonalize effective Hamiltonians, describing the complex behavior of systems of fermions and bosons interacting via the electromagnetic, weak and strong nuclear forces (including Quantum Chromodynamics).
 He advanced the understanding of the structure of nuclei, hypernuclei and elementary particles, especially exotic glueballs and hybrid mesons containing color confined gluons and quarks.
 He developed improved scattering and reaction formulations for direct nuclear reactions, photonuclear processes and K meson scattering and production.
 He also collaborated with experimentalists, including proposed particle measurements and detector design, and he derived several novel constraint relations and theorems from fundamental principles and symmetries to assist experimental analysis.

-- Meson and tetra-quark mixing , European Physical Journal.
-C, Particles and Fields (2008)
+- Meson and tetra-quark mixing , EUROPEAN PHYSICAL JOURNAL C (2008)

-- Coulomb gauge approach to (qqg)over-bar hybrid mesons , European Physical Journal.
-C, Particles and Fields (2007)
+- Coulomb gauge approach to (qqg)over-bar hybrid mesons , EUROPEAN PHYSICAL JOURNAL C (2007)

-- QCD Coulomb gauge approach to exotic hadrons , European Physical Journal.
-A, Hadrons and Nuclei (2007)
+- QCD Coulomb gauge approach to exotic hadrons , EUROPEAN PHYSICAL JOURNAL A (2007)

 Honors and Awards

 - He is a Fellow of the American Physical Society, a member of Sigma Xi, Sigma Pi Sigma and Phi Kappa Phi.
 In 1993 he was awarded a Nordita Nordic Professorship to perform research at the Neil Bohr Institute in Copenhagen and the Universities of Uppsala and Helsinki.